hashgraph/hedera-mirror-node/docs/design/hcs.md

 - Ingest HCS related transactions from the mainnet and persist to the database
 - Provide a streaming GRPC API to subscribe to HCS topics
-- Persist a subset of entities or transaction types
+- Persist a subset of entities or transaction types due to the potential increase in the volume of data caused by HCS
 - Provide a listener interface so third parties can add custom code to be notified of validated transactions
+- Make the Mirror Node easier for users to run to enable wider adoption by the community

 ## Non-Goals

-These items are not currently in scope at this time, but can be revisited later as the need arises:
+These items are not currently in scope at this time in order to deliver a MVP, but can be revisited later as the need arises:

 - Provide a HCS REST API
 - Provide a HCS WebSocket API